 This post may contain affiliate links.
 Please read our disclosure policy.

-While a traditional Spaghetti Bolognese recipe on the stovetop is always satisfying, letting the slow cooker take over makes everything even better.
-With minimal prep and maximum flavor, this slow cooker spaghetti is the kind of meal you’ll want on repeat.
-If you’ve never tried a slow cooker bolognese sauce, this is the perfect place to start.
+While a traditional spaghetti bolognese recipe on the stovetop is always satisfying, letting the slow cooker take over makes everything even better.
+With minimal prep and maximum flavor, this slow cooker spaghetti is the kind of meal you’ll want on repeat, being one of the family favourites.

 Why This Slow Cooker Spaghetti Bolognese Works